New-look DNS Workbench

 What is the DNS Workbench?

 Several years ago, we were looking for a way of quickly and effectively testing and comparing multiple (authoritative) name server implementations.
 We didn't only have conventional, obvious settings in mind.
 After all, they have usually been well implemented and tested by software developers.
 We were thinking more of 'corner cases' and less commonplace test scenarios.
-That led to creation of the DNS Workbench, which soon attracted the interest of people outside SIDN.
-We therefore decided to make the Workbench available as a free on-line service.
+That led to creation of the DNS Workbench, which soon attracted the interest of people outside SIDNLink opens in new tab.
+We therefore decided to make the Workbench available as a free on-line serviceLink opens in new tab.

 RR types